DEV SITE .48

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - Agricultural Inspector
+Entry / Progression - Agricultural Inspector

 Candidates must also have a good knowledge of farming as practised in Ireland.
 Knowledge of statistical and computing techniques is desirable but not essential.